 Green slopes – relaxing in the cabin

 Our ski trips are mainly spent on the slopes, but of course we’ll be spending some time relaxing – in front of a roaring log fire, with a hot chocolate; or in a restaurant, while the snow tumbles down outside and our tummies are insulated against the cold with a hot cheese fondue, or a raclette.
-As well as outerwear, Polarn O. Pyret also make clothing for those off-piste moments, and when we next jet off to the slopes, we’d like to pack this Cosy Marl soft knitted sweater and Colourful denims, for those ‘green run’ moments when the family is kicking back and spending some downtime together.
+As well as outerwear, Polarn O. Pyret also make clothing for those off-piste moments, and when we next jet off to the slopes, we’d like to pack a cosy jumper, for those ‘green run’ moments when the family is kicking back and spending some downtime together.

 Blue slopes – don’t forget your thermals

 Right – we’ve refuelled, so now it’s time for a challenge.
 As any ski officionado knows, before you brave the ice and snow, you need a warm underlayer.
 Polarn O. Pyret sells a wide range of vibrant thermals, in polyester to wick away moisture and make sure the little ones’ body temperatures don’t drop in the cold snow, or when they perspire.
-I loved these stripy thermal long johns, matching thermal top, hat and neck warmer, to keep the extremities insulated against chilling winds.
-Their lollipop-bright stripes will make dressing the kids less of an ordeal; it’s difficult to coax our children into putting on more clothes than they’re used to, but these fun colours should make it easier.
-Plus, if that hat gets separated from its owner, its easy to see who it belongs to – just check out who’s wearing the matching gear.
+I loved these thermals, to keep the extremities insulated against chilling winds.
+Their lollipop-bright shades will make dressing the kids less of an ordeal; it’s difficult to coax our children into putting on more clothes than they’re used to, but these fun colours should make it easier.

 Red slopes – seriously cosy